NoahHodgson/project-melia/docs/Characters-to-Know/Lucien.md

 ![[lucien.jpg]]

-Aglthiim who is known for his combat prowess.
+[[Melia-Cosmic-Biographics#The Aglthiim:|Aglthiim]] who is known for his combat prowess.
 Wields a blade that can kill gods.
 He has grown disgruntled with the Diacci Council.